Exploring Your Impact

 - Eighteen-month-old Michael has made amazing progress since enrolling in child care six months ago.
 His mother was worried that he hadn’t said his first word.
 Now he is speaking in simple sentences.
 After seeing his amazing progress, Michael’s mother has engaged with his teacher and implemented several of her suggestions to support his growth at home.

-- Rita, a teacher in a two-year-old classroom in Kansas City, Kansas, received her CDA (child development credential) and thus qualified to receive salary supplement from TFC.
+- Tina, a teacher in a two-year-old classroom in Kansas City, Kansas, received her CDA (child development credential) and thus qualified to receive salary supplement from TFC.

 Some of the names in this article have been changed.